bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 fiwalk -f -X <output filename_dfxml.xml> <input image file.E01>
 ```

-This command tells the terminal to run `fiwalk`, run the "file" command on each file that it finds (`-f`), write the results to an XML file with the specified filename (`-X <output filename_dfxml.xml>`) and identifies the source of the analysis (the EWF image).
+This command tells the terminal to run `fiwalk`, run the "file" command on each file that it finds (`-f`), write the results to an XML file with the specified filename (`-X <output filename_dfxml.xml>`) and identifies the source of the analysis (the disk image).

-### File Summaries and Reports AKA How to Run brunnhilde to Report on the Disk Image
+### Generate File Summaries and Reports AKA How to Run brunnhilde to Report on the Disk Image

 Your next goal is to create a summary of file types, duplicates, and any hard to identify files using Brunnhilde.
-Brunnhilde runs Siegfried, a signature-based file format identification tool, against a specified directory or disk image, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
+Brunnhilde runs Siegfried, a signature-based file format identification tool, against a specified directory or disk image, loads the results into a sqlite3 database, and queries the database to generate reports to aid in assessment: triage, arrangement, and description of digital archives.
 The program will also check for viruses unless specified otherwise, and will optionally run bulk_extractor against the given source.

 **Tool:** brunnhilde